Home Wiring Demystified: Electrical Cable Basics You Need to Know

 Cable vs. Wire

-People often use these terms interchangeably, but there’s a difference: Cable is an assembly of two or more wires in a single jacket.
+People often use these terms interchangeably, but there's a difference: Cable is an assembly of two or more wires in a single jacket.
 Wires are the individual insulated or bare conductors inside the jacket.
+See the top 10 tools you need for DIY electrical work at home.

 Wires come in different sizes/gauges to work with the amperage of the circuit in which they're used.
 It's counterintuitive, but the larger the number, the smaller the wire.
 The most common sizes you'll find in residential work are 14-gauge and 12-gauge.
 Larger appliances such as electric stoves, electric water heaters, electric dryers and central air units will often use 10-, 8- or even 6-gauge wire.